disk91/WioLoRaWANFieldTester/doc/UserGuide.md

 <img src="../img/Disco_Wait.jpg" alt="Discovery Wait for GPS & DC" width="250"/>

 Discovery Mode ignores your SF setting; SF10 is always used.
 The Tx Power option is still considered, however.
+You can pause the DISCO mode and restart it by clicking on the 5d button.

 <img src="../img/Disco_Run.jpg" alt="Discovery Running" width="250"/>